kubernetes/minikube/docs/minikube_service_list.md

-## minikube service
+## minikube service list

-Gets the kubernetes URL for the specified service in your local cluster
+Lists the URLs for the services in your local cluster

 ### Synopsis

-Gets the kubernetes URL for the specified service in your local cluster
+Lists the URLs for the services in your local cluster

 ```
-minikube service [flags] SERVICE
+minikube service list [flags]
 ```

 ### Options

 ```
-      --format string      Format to output service URL in (default "http://{{.IP}}:{{.Port}}")
-      --https              Open the service URL with https instead of http
-  -n, --namespace string   The service namespace (default "default")
+  -n, --namespace string   The services namespace
-      --url                Display the kubernetes service URL in the CLI instead of opening it in the default browser
 ```

 ### Options inherited from parent commands

 ```
       --alsologtostderr value    log to standard error as well as files
+      --format string            Format to output service URL in (default "http://{{.IP}}:{{.Port}}")
       --log_backtrace_at value   when logging hits line file:N, emit a stack trace (default :0)
       --log_dir value            If non-empty, write log files in this directory
       --logtostderr value        log to standard error instead of files